-- 52. Extended support can be made for up to 4 weeks starting from the beginning of the week after entitlement to a qualifying benefit ends.
-Support lasts for 4 weeks unless the applicant's liability for council tax ends first. - 53.
+- 50. Extended council tax reduction (sometimes known as the run-on) can be awarded to working-age people who have been (or their partners have been) receiving Income Support, income-based Jobseeker's Allowance or income-related Employment Support Allowance for at least 26 weeks, and who come off that benefit because they or their partners start employment as an employed or self-employed earner, or increase their hours or earnings, where that employment is expected to last 5 weeks or more.
+This also applies to those, including pensioners, who were receiving certain contributory benefits which end for the same reason.
+The qualifying contributory benefits are Incapacity Benefit, contributory Employment and Support Allowance, and Severe Disability Allowance.
+The qualifying rules are broadly the same as for those coming off income-related benefits. - 51.
+Extended support can be made for up to 4 weeks starting from the beginning of the week after entitlement to a qualifying benefit ends.
+Support lasts for 4 weeks unless the applicant's liability for council tax ends first. - 52.
 The amount of the extended payment is usually the amount that the applicant was entitled to during the last week that they were receiving a qualifying benefit.
-However, if for any reason entitlement to council tax reduction after the change of circumstances is higher, the higher amount is paid. - 54.
+However, if for any reason entitlement to council tax reduction after the change of circumstances is higher, the higher amount is paid. - 53.
 Where an applicant who is entitled to extended support moves from one local authority to another, extended support may take the form of a payment from one local authority to the other, or directly to the applicant.
 The amount of extended payment remains the same, that is, the amount payable in respect of the last week before entitlement to a qualifying benefit ceased.
-Where an applicant continues to be liable for council tax, the second authority must reduce the new amount of council tax reduction by the amount of the extended support already awarded. - 55.
+Where an applicant continues to be liable for council tax, the second authority must reduce the new amount of council tax reduction by the amount of the extended support already awarded. - 54.
 Entitlement to council tax reduction does not end until the end of the extended support period, even if entitlement would otherwise have ended based on the applicant's new circumstances.
-The general rules for calculating changes of circumstances do not apply. - 56.
-In order to ease the transition to retirement, an applicant will continue to receive a council tax reduction for a period of 4 weeks from the day after a claim for a working-age income-related benefit has ceased because they have reached the qualifying age for State Pension Credit, or for four weeks after their partner has claimed State Pension Credit.
+The general rules for calculating changes of circumstances do not apply.

+55. In order to ease the transition to retirement, an applicant will continue to receive a council tax reduction for a period of 4 weeks from the day after a claim for a working-age income-related benefit has ceased because they have reached the qualifying age for State Pension Credit, or for four weeks after their partner has claimed State Pension Credit.